oasis-tcs/openc2-ap-pf/oc2pf.md

 ### 2.3.5 Update
 The file Target as defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) is the only valid Target type for the update Action.
 The associated Specifiers, and Arguments are summarized in [Section 2.3.5.1](#2351-update-file).
-Sample Commands are presented in [Annex A](#annex-a-sample-Commands).
+Sample Commands are presented in [Appendix E](#appendix-e-sample-commands).

 #### 2.3.5.1 'Update file'
 The 'update file' Command is used to replace or update files such as configuration files, rule sets, etc. Implementation of the update file Command is OPTIONAL.
 OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state MUST be that the firewall operates with the new file at the conclusion of the 'update file' Command.
 The atomic steps that take place are implementation specific.